Pelvic floor care: why it’s important

 How to strengthen your pelvic floor

 Go to the toilet when your bladder feels full – not ‘just in case’.
 When you sit on the toilet, relax and lean forward.
 Put your feet close to the toilet, flat on a step on the floor.
-Putting your feet on a step can help with constipation.
+Use a step that brings your knees up higher than your hips.

 Tips for pelvic floor care